Chapter 22 — VAR Models

 )

-# Compute returns
+# Compute daily log returns in percent

 returns = 100 * np.log(